pgbouncer/pgbouncer.github.io/faq.md

    or use RELOAD; command on console.
 PgBouncer will detect changed host config and reconnect to new server.

-## How to use SSL connections with PgBouncer?

-Since version 1.7, PgBouncer has built-in support for TLS.
-Just configure it.

-[ Old answer for older PgBouncer versions. ]

-Use [Stunnel](https://www.stunnel.org/).
-Since version 4.27 it supports PostgreSQL protocol for both client and server side.
-It is activated by setting `protocol=pgsql`.

-Alternative is to use Stunnel on both sides of connection, then the protocol support is not needed.

 ## How to use prepared statements with session pooling?

 In session pooling mode, the reset query must clean old prepared